 The most common scenario after a violation of DUI probation involves the judge issuing a warrant for your arrest.
-If a “no bond” warrant is used, in certain cases (depending on the particular facts and circumstances) your attorney may be able to file a “motion to surrender” that allows you to see the judge to ask for the warrant to be withdrawn.
+If a “no bond” warrant is issued, depending on the particular facts and circumstances, your attorney might be able to file a “motion to surrender” that allows you to see the judge to ask for the warrant to be withdrawn.

 Filing a motion to surrender is particularly helpful in cases in which you are able to immediately come into compliance with the terms and conditions of probation.

 Submit this form to request a free and confidential consultation with one of our attorneys.